koriym/php-dependency-injection-benchmarks/README.md

 **Nette is currently disabled due to not working as advertised.
 It fails to load Nette\DI\ContainerLoader which prevents any tests being done**

-**Ray.Di does not seem to work without annotations.
-Requiring the classes to be coupled to the container goes against the spirit of DI and as such is not tested here**

 **To use phalcon you must have the phalcon.so installed.
 You may need to edit php-phalcon.ini and adjust the extension dir/path to phalcon.so**

 # Usage